Julian-Bruyers/qrlan-cli/README.md

 ## License

-This project, qrlan, is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+This project is licensed under the MIT License.
 You can find the full license text in the [LICENSE](LICENSE) file.

 ### Third-Party Crate Licenses